22aispro/DiddyLevel/README.md

 # DiddyLevel

-Dynamic leveling module
+## Dynamic Leveling Module

+DiddyLevel is a high-performance, no-nonsense leveling system for Roblox.
+Designed for speed, simplicity, and reliability, this module handles XP awarding and player progression seamlessly.

+### Setup:

+- Place the DiddyLevel module in ServerStorage.

-### Please place module in ServerStorage / Please put LevelMethods and LevelHandler under DiddyLevel module
+ - Include LevelMethods and LevelHandler inside the DiddyLevel module.

-A simple easy to use module that handles leveling & XP awarding.
+### Features:

+- Streamlined XP management

+- Flexible leveling mechanics

+- Minimal setup, maximum impact

+## Power up your game with DiddyLevel — leveling made effortless.